 Cutting Boards, Butcher Blocks, and Charcuterie Boards

-We finish our cutting boards, butcher blocks, and charcuterie boards using a 3-4 day sanding process to ensure they stay smooth throughout constant use and cleaning.
+We finish our cutting boards, butcher blocks, and charcuterie boards using a 3-4 day sanding and soaking process to ensure they stay smooth throughout constant use and cleaning.

 When wood gets wet the grain will raise and expand.
 This causes a previously sanded surface to become rough and uneven.
 We sand the boards then spray them with water to raise the grain.
 Once they dry we sand them again.
 We repeat this process three times to ensure the grain will not raise when you wash your board.